Leonard W. Murray: Quote

 "Except for the few months at sea in Assiniboine, my war work was a solid slog, mostly at a desk, averaging 15 hours a day with frequently a full 24.
 My job was to obtain the greatest possible result from relatively inexperienced personnel.
 There was little opportunity for anyone to step on another's toes.
 They were spread too thinly and there was a more responsible job for each as soon as he felt confident of his ability to take it on.
 In the autumn of 1941 young volunteer reserve officers who had never seen salt water before the war took command of corvettes manned by 88 men—the number of white and black keys on a piano and each with his own peculiar note—and took their full part in the Battle of the Atlantic.

 Experience had taught me this: to find out what you're capable of, it is only necessary to get a chance to do it—and someone else must have enough confidence in you to provide that chance.
 In my dealings with the young RCNVR captains I did my best to give them the opportunity to find their own feet and they did it.
 Once having tasted success they never looked back.
 What a blessing that we had bright young people to accept this kind of responsibility"—Admiral Murray.

 Awards and decorations

-The arrangement of medals replicated from his uniform, which is held in the collections of the Canadian War Museum.
+The arrangement of medals replicated from Murray's uniform, which is held in the collections of the Canadian War Museum: